 But, as polite as Nebraska drivers are, they seem to have no concept of the amount of dust their vehicles kick up.
 I am on gravel and dirt roads nearly all the time and find myself smothered in trailing gravel-road dust every time I get passed from front or behind.
 The nice Nebraska drivers move all the way over and smile and wave (the Nebraska wave: lifting one finger off the wheel), but they don’t slow down at all, and as a result, I get thoroughly dusted.
 Eyes, mouth, a new layer glued to my skin by sunblock . . .
 Every time!
 My theory is that they live in so much dust they don’t even notice.
 Still, I would hope that at least some of them look in their rear view mirror and wonder where I disappeared to and put two and two together.

-Finally, Nebraska started acting like the Midwest state it’s supposed to be.
+After I turned west, Nebraska finally started acting like the Midwest state it’s supposed to be.
 Miles of corn, wide-open views.
-There were still hills, and many of those were steeper than than they needed to be, but the land started to stretch out the way we who do not live here picture it.
+There were still hills, and many of those were steeper than they needed to be, but the land started to stretch out the way we who do not live here picture it.

 The ride itself was largely uneventful, except for a few small things.
 First, I lost my Pony Express flag.
 I’m sure it was on one of the upwind legs into the gale-force winds.
 Sucked it right off the top of the pole.
 That was a bummer.
-At different points in my ride, a couple of farmers stopped on the road to talk to me, which was nice.
-You know, as if we were walking down the street.
-Just stop in the middle of the road to chat as if we were passing each other on a sidewalk.
+Also, at different points in my ride a couple of farmers stopped on the road to talk to me, which was nice.
+The just rolled up to me and stopped in the middle of the road to chat as if we were passing each other on a sidewalk.
 At least they didn’t dust me.

 The only town I passed through was Oak, NE, which seemed to have no functioning businesses.
 Then again, it was Sunday, so maybe they were just closed.
 It did have Oregon Trail Park, though, with shade and water and a Little Blue Station marker and a couple of pit toilets that seemed as if they had not been used, well, since Oregon Trail days.
 But the men’s side accepted deposits just the same.